Evolve Fusion Review – An Honest Look

 As long as you aren’t looking for adrenaline rushes, you will love this board.

-If you are interested in buying the OMW Calvary, be sure to check out our affiliate discount link here and use code: “ESKATEHQ” to receive $30 off during checkout.
+If you are interested in buying the OMW Cavalry, be sure to check out our affiliate discount link here and use code: “ESKATEHQ” to receive $30 off during checkout.

 It will help you get a small monetary discount and help us out too.
 On top of that, you’ll be tagged as an Electric Skateboard HQ customer and probably be treated better.
 Cheers!